 Human Resources Modernization

-In a modernized model, every college and division has the holistic strategic support of a dedicated Human Resources team composed of HR subject matter experts.
+In a modernized model, every college and division has the holistic strategic support of an assigned Human Resources team composed of HR subject matter experts.

 Image